 On the ground floor, a bathroom was removed to allow for a large hallway, as well as this compact space.

-Built-in joinery has been updated in new colours and overhead lighting swapped for the gentler glow of low-level lamps.
+Built-in joinery has been updated in new colors and overhead lighting swapped for the gentler glow of low-level lamps.

-Favourite maritime paintings inspired the cohesive colour scheme of the room, which overlooks the garden.
+Favourite maritime paintings inspired the cohesive color scheme of the room, which overlooks the garden.

 Photography/ Brent Darby